mia-platform/vab/README.md

 # vab

-`vab` is a cli for managing the installation of day 2 operation tools on multiple clusters for easier management and updates.
+`vab` is a cli for managing the installation of day 2 operation tools on multiple kubernetes clusters for easier management and updates.

 `vab` is the acronym for Vehicle Assembly Building that is designed to assemble large pre-manufactured space vehicle components.